 - ½ cup local honey

 Melt coconut oil and start by adding ½ cup to oats and nuts.
-Toss with spices and sugar, add more coconut oil as necessary till the texture and weight is similar to a damp paper towel.
+Toss with spices and sugar, add more coconut oil as necessary till the texture and weight are similar to a damp paper towel.
 Bake in a 350 oven stirring frequently till everything lightly browned and fragrant.

 Remove* from heat and allow to cool slightly.
 Add honey and put on a cookie sheet lined with parchment paper.
 Allow to cool and harden but it will still be a bit sticky.
 Keep refrigerated or use right away as cobbler topping.